vectominist/Course-Map-Visualization/README.md

 The color of the nodes and edges are determined by their categoties.
 The default color for each category is in `color_selection.py`.
 You may want to customize your colors by modifying:
 1. `COLORS`: the color dictionary (default: `matplotlib.colors.CSS4_COLORS`)
-2. `DEFAULT_COLORS`: the default color list for each category, which is shown in the following image
+2. `DEFAULT_COLORS`: the default color list for each category:
 <p align="left">
   <img src="images/default_colors.png" width="500">
 </p>

 Another recommended method for assigning colors to categories is to use the [Colormaps in Matplotlib](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html).
-The default colormap is `rainbow`, which is shown in the following image
+The default colormap is `rainbow`:
 <p align="left">
   <img src="images/rainbow.png" width="500">
 </p>